Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Introduction

 Within the physics community, another hierarchical technique, the recently proposed domain decomposition type solver named \textit{inexact deflation} developed in \cite{Luescher2007} is widely used.
 A well-optimized code for this solver is publicly available~\cite{wwwDDHMC}.
 Inexact deflation can be regarded as an adaptive method as well.
 It performs a setup phase which allows the construction of a smaller system, the \textit{little Dirac} operator, which is then used as part of an efficient preconditioner.
 Although there is an intimate connection with the aggregation based multigrid approach from \cite{Brezina2005}, inexact deflation seems to have been developed completely independently.
 As a consequence, the inexact deflation method does not resemble a typical multigrid method in the way its ingredients are arranged.
 In particular, it requires the little Dirac system to be solved to high accuracy in each iteration.

 In this paper we present a multigrid method that combines aspects from~\cite{Luescher2007}, namely a domain decomposition smoother, and from non-smoothed aggregation as in \cite{MGClark2010_1, MGClark2010_2}.
 Our approach elaborates on the multigrid methods from \cite{MGClark2010_1, MGClark2010_2} in that we use a domain decomposition method as the smoother instead of the previously used Krylov subspace smoother.
 This allows for a natural and efficient parallelization, also on hybrid architectures.
 Moreover, we substantially improve the adaptive setup from \cite{MGClark2010_1, MGClark2010_2} and \cite{Luescher2007} in the sense that less time is required to compute the operator hierarchy needed for an efficient multigrid method.
 Our approach can also be regarded as turning the domain decomposition technique from \cite{Luescher2007} into a true multigrid method.
-The little Dirac system now needs to be solved only with low accuracy.
-This allows, in particular to apply the method recursively and thus allows for a true and more efficient multigrid instead of just a two-grid method, a feature which is impossible to do with the approach from \cite{Luescher2007}.
+The ``little Dirac'' system now needs to be solved only to low accuracy.
+This allows, in particular, to apply the method recursively and thus opens the way for a more efficient {\em multi}-grid method instead of just a two-grid method.
+With the inexact deflation approach this is not possible.

 The paper is organized as follows.
-In Section~\ref{qcd_section} we give an introduction into lattice QCD for the non-specialist and we introduce the domain decomposition Schwarz method in this context.
-In Section~\ref{section:AMG} we first outline algebraic multigrid methods in general and then focus on aggregation based approaches.
+In section~\ref{qcd_section} we give an introduction into lattice QCD for the non-specialist and we introduce the domain decomposition Schwarz method in this context.
+In section~\ref{section:AMG} we first outline algebraic multigrid methods in general and then focus on aggregation based approaches.
 Thereby we address the peculiarities of lattice QCD and explain different possible adaptive strategies for the construction of the multigrid hierarchy.
-The inexact deflation method from \cite{Luescher2007} is discussed in Section~\ref{sec:PID}, where in particular we point out the differences to a multigrid method and describe the adaptive nature of its setup.
-In Section~\ref{sec:DDML} we finally formulate our multigrid approach, for which we present thorough numerical tests in Section~\ref{sec:NR}.
+The inexact deflation method from \cite{Luescher2007} is discussed in section~\ref{sec:PID}, where in particular we point out the differences to a multigrid method and describe the adaptive nature of its setup.
+In section~\ref{sec:DDML} we finally formulate our multigrid approach, for which we present thorough numerical tests in section~\ref{sec:NR}.